Balafon: Regional traditions

 As the balafon cultures vary across West Africa, so does the approach to the instrument itself.
 In many areas the balafon is played alone in a ritual context, in others as part of an ensemble.
 In Guinea and Mali, the balafon is often part of an ensemble of three, pitched low, medium and high.
 In Cameroon, six balafon of varying size perform together in an orchestra, called a komenchang.
 An Igbo variation exists with only one large tuned key for each player.
 And while in most cases a single player hits multiple keys with two mallets, some traditions place two or more players at each keyboard.

 The Susu and Malinké people of Guinea are closely identified with the balafon, as are the other Manding peoples of Mali, Senegal, and the Gambia.
 Cameroon, Chad, and even the nations of the Congo Basin have long balafon traditions.

 Often, balafon players will wear belled bracelets on each wrist, accentuating the sound of the keys.

 In some cultures the balafon was (and in some still is) a sacred instrument, playable only by trained religious caste members and only at ritual events such as festivals, royal, funerial, or marriage celebrations.
 Here the balafon is kept in a temple storehouse, and can only be removed and played after undergoing purification rites.
 Specific instruments may be built to be only played for specific rituals and repertoires.
 Young adepts are trained not on the sacred instrument, but on free-key pit balafons.

+The balafon music of the Sambla (Sembla) people in western Burkina Faso is notable for its complex speech surrogate system, where the words of the spoken Sambla language are translated into music in a similar fashion to the more famous case of talking drum communication.